 In this tutorial, we'll see how to use ServiceControl to monitor an NServiceBus system, and ServicePulse to replay a failed message.

-To get started, download the solution, extract the archive, and then open the RetailDemo.sln file with Visual Studio 2017.
+To get started, download the solution, extract the archive, and then open the RetailDemo.sln file with Visual Studio.

 The solution contains six projects.
 Similar to the one built in the NServiceBus Step-by-step tutorial, the ClientUI, Sales, Billing, and Shipping projects are endpoints that communicate with each other using NServiceBus messages.
 In addition, this tutorial introduces the PlatformTools project which launches a portable version of ServiceControl and ServicePulse.

 The ClientUI endpoint mimics a web application and is an entry point in our system.
 The Sales, Billing, and Shipping endpoints contain business logic related to processing and fulfilling orders.
 Each endpoint references the Messages assembly, which contains the definitions of messages as POCO classes.

 As shown in the diagram, the ClientUI endpoint sends a PlaceOrder command to the Sales endpoint.
 As a result, the Sales endpoint will publish an

 OrderPlaced event using the publish/subscribe pattern, which will be received by the Billing and Shipping endpoints.
-Additionally, the Billing endpoint endpoint will publish an
+Additionally, the Billing endpoint will publish an

-OrderBilled endpoint that will also be received by the Shipping endpoint.
+OrderBilled event that will also be received by the Shipping endpoint.

-OrderBilledevent for the same order.
-That is a use case for a Saga and is outside of the scope of this tutorial.
+OrderBilled event for the same order.
+That is a good use case for a Saga and is outside of the scope of this tutorial.